Abhaypc112/Java-Calculator-Project/README.md

 # JavaCalculatorProject
-It is a simple calculator , It used to do multiple operations Additon,Substraction,Multiplication,Division.
+It is a Software .It is a simple calculator , It used to do multiple operations Additon,Substraction,Multiplication,Division.
 Black color theam.

 # Language